sommerbe/dispersion-toolkit/readme.md

 * optimise a point set w.r.t. minimising its dispersion
 * visualise a sequence of a point set

-### Documentation

-A manpage exists for each executable.
-After build configuration, these are to be found in ./build/man/, for convenience, or in a chosen directory after installing the build, for instance {CMAKE_BUILD_PREFIX}/share/man/.

-A manpage is located in the directory of each C++11 main.cpp source file.

 ### Usability

 * easy to build, low maintenance => minimal dependencies